Skip to main content

 Prerequisites

-• You must have the datawarehouses_admin realm role assigned in the Identity Broker.
+• You must have the datawarehouses_admin or datawarehouses_manage realm role assigned in the Identity Broker.

 • You must know the schema to use for building aggregate tables in the data warehouse.
 AtScale reads and writes aggregate data to this schema, so the AtScale service account user must have ALL privileges for it.
 BI tool user accounts should not have the select permission.